Hovedbund der er fyldt med skæl

 Greasy dandruff on the scalp

-To avoid greasy hair, it can be an advantage: to choose a neutral conditioner that does not contain oils and other harsh ingredients.
-Just as you can suffer from a dry scalp, you can also suffer from an oily scalp.
-An oily scalp can also cause irritation and itching, and this results in the production of oily scales on the scalp.
-Read more about oily dandruff on the scalp .
+To avoid greasy hair, it may be beneficial to choose a neutral conditioner without oils and other harsh ingredients.
+Just as you can struggle with a dry scalp, you can also struggle with a greasy scalp.
+A greasy scalp can also cause irritation and itching, resulting in the production of greasy dandruff in the scalp.
+This type of dandruff can be harder to remove than dry dandruff, as it is more sticky and moist.
+Read more about oily dandruff on the scalp.

 Dandruff or lice eggs?

-You can easily confuse scales with louse eggs, as they resemble each other due to the white color.
+You can easily confuse dandruff in hair with lice eggs, as they resemble each other due to their white color.
 But it is important to know the difference, as lice eggs can develop into lice, which are highly contagious.
-You can check if you have lice eggs or dandruff by pulling a hair between your fingers.
-Lice eggs are difficult to pull out of the hair, where dandruff is easier to pull out of the hair.
-Read more about lice in the hair here.
+You can check if you have lice eggs or dandruff by pulling a hair strand between your fingers.
+Lice eggs stick tightly to hair strands and are difficult to remove as they are glued close to the scalp.
+Dandruff, on the other hand, is loose and can easily be brushed out or fall off on its own.
+Additionally, dandruff often sits closer to the scalp and can be a sign of an irritated or dry scalp.
+Read more about lice in hair here.

-If you want to fight dandruff, there are several things you can do to treat dandruff.
-When you have to treat dandruff, it is essential to reduce the growth of the yeast "pityrosporum".
-You can do this, among other things, by caring for your hair thoroughly and using a dandruff brush .
+If you want to combat dandruff in hair and scalp, there are several things you can do to treat dandruff.
+When treating dandruff, it is essential to reduce the growth of the yeast fungus "pityrosporum".
+This fungus can grow quickly in an unbalanced scalp, so it is important to keep the scalp clean and healthy.
+You can do this by thoroughly caring for your hair and using a dandruff brush.

-You can treat dandruff with the following four products:
+You can treat dandruff in hair with the following four products:

-• Grow and Glow Hair serum contains fruit acid, which gives a light exfoliation of the scalp, and helps to create a balance in the microflora of the skin.
+• Grow and Glow Hair Serum contains fruit acid, which provides a light exfoliation of the scalp and helps create balance in the skin's microflora.

 • Grow and Glow Shampoo contains fruit acid, which is moisturizing and softening.
-The shampoo helps to remove dead skin cells from the scalp.
+The shampoo helps remove dead skin cells in the scalp.

-• Grow and Glow Conditioner also contains fruit acid, which creates balance in the scalp, and thus relieves greasy hair and scalp.
+• Grow and Glow Conditioner also contains fruit acid, which creates balance in the scalp and helps with greasy hair and scalp.

-• The Deep Scalp Brush silicone scalp brush is a really good dandruff brush that cleans the scalp of dead skin cells and bacteria.
+Deep Scalp Brush silicone scalp brush is a very good brush for dandruff in hair, ensuring the scalp is cleansed of dead skin cells and bacteria.

 Anti-dandruff products